-IF AN ACTIVE SHOOTER IS OUTSIDE YOUR BUILDING YOUR BEST OPTION MAY BE TO SHELTER IN PLACE:
+IF AN ACTIVE THREAT IS OUTSIDE YOUR BUILDING YOUR BEST OPTION MAY BE TO SHELTER IN PLACE:

 - Proceed to a room that can be locked, barricaded, or secured in some way; close and lock all the windows and doors; and turn off all the lights.